KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Architecture Characteristics

 This section takes into consideration how the architecture is to be split using the [Developer to Architect Architecture Resource](https://developertoarchitect.com/resources.html).
-This is intend to outline key architectural attributes we deem essential for a successful system implementation.
+This is intended to outline key architectural attributes we deem essential for a successful system implementation.

 ![ArchitectureCharacteristics](/Images/ArchitecturalCharacteristics/ArchitectureCharacteristics.PNG)